stevebillings/simple-rag-apps/README.md

 # Simple RAG Applications

-A configurable platform (written in python) for Retrieval-Augmented Generation (RAG) chatbots.
-Currently supports the following corpus formats:
+An AI chatbot creation platform that enables you to quickly configure new Retrieval-Augmented Generation (RAG) LLM chatbots, without writing code.

+The following corpus formats are currently supported:

 1. A set of PDFs.
 2. An FAQ (question:answer pairs) in .json format.